Aryaman22102002/Aryaman22012002/README.md

 I'm a Robotics Master's student at **Northeastern University** in Boston, MA, with a background in Computer Engineering from **Veermata Jijabai Technological Institute**, Mumbai, India.

 🚀 I'm passionate about:
+- 🎯 Control Systems & Optimization
+- 🧭 Motion Planning
 - 🤖 Simultaneous Localization and Mapping (SLAM)
-- 🧭 Path Planning and Navigation
 - 👁️ Robot Perception
-- 🎯 Control Systems & Optimization

 💼 Explore my internships and projects on my [personal website](https://aryaman22102002.github.io/).